 In 2015 I starred in a murder mystery farce titled The Butler Did It.
 The line “But… Portrait!” was repeated ad nauseam during a particular scene.
-Needless to say, my theatre friends and I still use the phrase “But… Portrait!” when it works in context (although the situation around us in real life has nothing to do with a portrait)… and nearly two years later, it’s still funny.
+Needless to say, my theatre friends and I still use the phrase “But… Portrait!” when it works in context… and nearly two years later, it’s still funny.

 Needless to say, your theatre kid mind never forgets those moments.
 Like that time I knocked down a paper plant during an exit in the middle of Peter Pan… and then picked it up on my way off stage.
-Or the time that fake smoke flooded my lungs during final dress rehearsal for The Female Odd Couple, causing me to cough my way into my next line, and leading me to tell my director that we couldn’t use that effect during the “real show.”
+Or the time that fake smoke flooded my lungs during final dress rehearsal for The Female Odd Couple, causing me to cough my way into my next line.

 During tech week –- or, as we affectionately refer to it, Hell Week — better known as the week before the show, you pretty much live at the theatre.
 After leaving the theatre at 1 a.m. for nights on end, only to have to get up in five hours, go to work and return again the following evening… it’s understandable that I’d even forget my iPad there.

-… particularly ones involving forgetting lines and lines of dialogue during the “real show,” but in actuality, it’s not time for the “real show” yet.
-It’s still a whole week away.
+… particularly ones involving forgetting lines and lines of dialogue during the “real show,” but in actuality, it wasn’t time for the “real show” yet.
+It was still a whole week away.

-And you’ll never forget what your first time singing a solo on stage by yourself, in character, in front of hundreds of people felt like… because it’s still one of the greatest moments of my entire life.
+And you’ll never forget what your first time singing a solo on stage by yourself, in character, in front of hundreds of people felt like.
+Because it will always be one of the greatest — and most frightening — moments of your entire life.